franciscorafart/conversation-analysis/README.md

 For the implementation of `similar`, I ended up using an external library (fuzzysearch), as implementing an efficient algorithm for this seemed very out of scope.

-## 3. Any problems you ran into
+## 3. Problems I ran into
 Finding a way of implementing the 'similar' was challengingg.
 I thought of a Trie structure to search for strings at the beginning, but then I realized it doesn't apply well because the text is not really a dictionary.
 I researched and found the fuzzy search library, that works in a reasonably fast fashion.

 I also had some issues with getting pytest to find the external libraries I used.
 I had to uninstall the packages from my global env and reinstall them on venv.

-## 4. Any optimizations or changes you’d make given more time
+## 4. Optimizations or changes I would make given more time
 If I had more time I would do a better job separating the class logic from the helper code, which is a bit tightly-coupled.
 The helpef functions should be non-specific to the particular implementation of the Conversation class, so that they can be reused.

 I would also spend some more time researching the fuzzysearch library to make sure I'm using the methods in the most performant way.
 Also, I would try to implement the algorithm from scratch, to understand the nature of the problem with more depth.

-## 5. A rough breakdown of how you spent your time
+## 5. A rough breakdown of how I spent my time

 - Researching libraries and possible approaches to solve problems: 1 hour
 - Parsing Logic: 40 minutes